Yokesh4/Assisted-coding/Programming/Numeric_numbers/Questions_Text/Seat Number Combination Generator.md

    - If `prev` becomes negative, skip it and return only after.
 4. Rejects invalid inputs (`midNum` outside 0-9) by returning `-1`.

-## 🎯 Problem Explanation
-Given a middle seat number (`midNum`), the system computes nearby seat numbers using the following formulas:
-- `prev = (midNum - 2) * 10 + (midNum - 1)`
-- `after` depends on whether the next seat numbers are single or double digits:
-  - For small next numbers, concatenate normally.
-  - For larger next numbers, multiply accordingly to maintain digit patterns.

-The final combination result merges:
-- `prev`, `midNum`, and `after` into a continuous number.

 ### 🟡 Special Conditions:
 - If `prev` is negative, it is ignored in the final combination.
 - Inputs outside the range 0-9 return `-1` as invalid.